tributech-solutions/tributech-oem-module-api/README.md

 # API

 ## get configuration
-To receive the oem module configuration with all streams you have to send the GetConfiguration command.
+To receive the oem module configuration with all streams you have to build the GetConfiguration command.
 ```C
 int build_get_configuration(char * result, char * transaction_id);
 ```
-* The parameter 'result' is the build string command which must be send via uart to the oem module.
+* The parameter 'result' is the build string  which must be send to the oem module via uart.
 * The parameter 'transaction_id' is the transaction id.
 * The return value is '1' if success or '0' if the transaction_id is wrong.

-To convert from base64 to plain the following function is used:

 ## provide values
-To send a stream value to the oem module you have to send the provideValues command.
+To send a stream value to the oem module you have to build the provideValues command.
 ```C
 int build_provide_values(char * result, char * transaction_id, char * id, char * data, char * timestamp);
 ```
-* The parameter 'result' is the build string command which must be send via uart to the oem module.
+* The parameter 'result' is the build string which must be send to the oem module via uart.
 * The parameter 'transaction_id' is the transaction id.
-* The parameter 'id' is the valueMetaDataId of the stream.
+* The parameter 'id' is the valueMetaDataId of the stream (Stream ID).
-* The parameter 'data' is the BASE64 string of the value.
+* The parameter 'data' is the BASE64 encoded string of the value.
 * The parameter 'timestamp' is the timestamp.
 If '0' then the oem module uses it's own actual time.
 * The return value is '1' if success or '0' if the timestamp is wrong.

 ## parse and save received configuration
-To save the configuration you have to execute this command for parsing and saving the configuration from the response.
+To save the configuration you have to execute this function for parsing and saving the configuration from the response.
-This command only has to be executed if the 'get_valueMetaDataId' command is used.
+Use this function if you want to use the 'get_valueMetaDataId' function, otherwise you don't need it.
 ```C
 uint8_t parse_oem_response_save_configuration(char * data, uint16_t cmd_len);
 ```